Travel from Yakutsk to Tomtor via Ust-nera

 Driving through taiga in Siberia

-The road in the middle of the forest.
+The road in the middle of the taiga forest.
 Driving here is safe because at these low temperatures the snow is like sand and not slippery at all.
 Moreover, there are really few cars, maybe you may encounter one every 2-4 hours, or even less.

 Everything is ice-covered and pastel coloured because of the low sun, even at noon.